 Professional fighters know that if you don’t focus on footwork, you are going to get hit.
 Footwork is a cornerstone of defense and sparring.
 That’s why they always incorporate boxing footwork drills into their training, and you should too.

-FightCamp trainer Flo Master shows two (2) great boxing footwork drills that you can try on your own at home.
+FightCamp Trainer Flo Master shows two (2) great boxing footwork drills that you can add to your training at home.